atan4583/bertelsmann-cloud-challenge-collab/README.md

 # Udacity Bertelsmann Technical Scholarship Cloud Track Challenge Collaboration
 This repo contains the team project deliverables from the cloud track challenge program.
-The team comprises of [Adrik S](https://github.com/Adriks976), [Audrey ST](https://github.com/atan4583) and [Christopher R](https://www.linkedin.com/in/christopher-rauh/).
-The team collaborated to build an automated deployment pipeline to deploy a sentiment prediction classifier app to AWS cloud leveraging AWS cloudformation and various cloud DevOps concepts taught in the Challenge program.
  ---
 #### _Project development is currently under way, deliverables will added incrementally to this repo.
 Follow us to watch this space :sunglasses:!_

 ![png](BertelsmannChallenge.png)

 ## Project Information
+The team comprises of [Adrik S](https://github.com/Adriks976), [Audrey ST](https://github.com/atan4583) and [Christopher R](https://www.linkedin.com/in/christopher-rauh/).
+We

+* plan to deliver a demo cloud DevOps model leveraging and extending on concepts we learned from the cloud track challenge program.

+* are building an automated deployment pipeline to deploy a sentiment prediction classifier app to AWS cloud leveraging Serverless Framework, AWS Lambda, Amazon API Gateway, DynamoDB, S3 Bucket, Elastic Load Balancing, ECS and ECR services.

 ### About Automated Deployment Pipeline

 > * construction in progress...
 >
 >